Life-changing support for adults with learning disabilities, autism, physical disabilities or acquired brain injuries.

 At Rectory Drive, people choose how they spend their time.

 “Rectory Drive is person-centred and everyone has their own support schedules.
 All of our care packages are tailored to each person.
 Every person has a mobility car so it opens up the activities the staff can support people doing.
 Due to the complexity of behaviors displayed by the people we support, the staff have formed a strong bond and are able to support each other on difficult days.
-The atmosphere is homely, colourful, warm and well maintained.
-We are in a quiet and calm area.”
+The atmosphere is homely and warm, and we are in a quiet and calm area.”
 Manager, Rectory Drive